 Baby is born.
 Photos are taken.
 About 500,000 of them.
 Does she keep them on her phone forever?
 Does she put together photo albums every month?
 No, she stores them on an external hard drive, dedicated solely to photos of her little bundle of joy.
 A very unique gift idea.
 What mama-to-be wouldn’t love that?

 I got one of these when my daughter was born, so I can confirm that it's a wonderful gift for a pregnant lady.
-These kinds of baby gifts are fantastic because they offer a super easy and lovely way to preserve memories of your little bundle of joy.
+These kinds of pregnancy keepsake frames (and sonogram frames, for example) are fantastic because they offer a super easy and lovely way to preserve memories of your little bundle of joy.

-You truly can’t go wrong with any of these recommendations, but since you know the expecting mom better than we do, think about which of these tried-and-tested products would serve her well, and go for it.
+You truly can’t go wrong with any of these recommendations for gifts for expecting moms, but since you know the mom-to-be better than we do, think about which of these tried-and-tested products would serve her well, and go for it.

 Whether it’s a pregnancy gift for a first-time mom or for her kiddo, the simple act of getting her something is a lovely gesture.